-Services are functions that Mosel calls at predefined places to perform tasks that may be characterized as 'administration' of the module: the definition of types makes a reset functionality necessary; control parameters are retrieved and enumerated through service functions; other service functions may be activated during the checking of the version number and when Mosel unloads the module.
-I/O drivers are also defined as services.
-A module that only defines constants or subroutines may not require any specific services.
+Services are functions that Mosel calls at predefined places to perform tasks that may be characterized as 'administration' of the module: the definition of types makes a reset functionality necessary; control parameters are retrieved and enumerated through service functions; other service functions may be

 Mosel expects the required information to be formatted correctly.
 In the following pages we shall see a few examples how this is to be done.
 The first example, in Chapter 1, shows how different types of constants are defined in a module.
 The following chapter lists and comments the complete code of a module that implements a single subroutine.
 Chapters 3 and 5 give examples of the implementation of new types.
 In Chapter 3 this is a structure grouping data items of various types and in Chapter 5 a new numerical type is defined.
 Chapter 4 adds the definition of parameters to the module from Chapter 3.
 A specific set of NI functions and data structures are dedicated to the generation and handling of the matrix representation for LP/MIP solvers, Chapter 6 documents an example implementation for basic solver access functionality for Xpress Optimizer.